siqi-zheng/STA496/README.md

 September 28: Week 2.md final ver. is updated on GitHub.

+October 1: Week 3.md final ver. is updated on GitHub.

 ## List of articles that can be replicated with Bayesian Statistics (with codes)

 1. Skinner, B. T., & Doyle, W. R. (2021).
 Do civic returns to higher education differ across subpopulations?
 An analysis using propensity forests.
 Journal of Education Finance, 46(4), 519–562. https://www.muse.jhu.edu/article/796979